-For example, if $\circledast(m \ge C)$ @ e1 holds, i.e., for all values of m in the values view corresponding to e1 we have $m \ge C$ holding, then because the end of event e1 corresponds to the start of the interval between e1 and e2, we have that $m \ge C$ at the very start of the interval, but note that we don't have any guarantee that m stays above C
+For example, if $\circledast(m \ge C) @ e1$ holds, i.e., for all values of m in the nondeterministic state corresponding to e1 we have $m \ge C$ holding, then because the end of event e1 corresponds to the start of the interval (e1, e2), we have that $m \ge C$ at the very start of the interval (e1, e2), but note that we don't have any guarantee that m stays above C for any given period-not even the precision of the band-during the interval, and hence we can only deduce $\odot(m \ge C)$ holds within the interval.

-We introduce two further shorthand forms to state that a values predicate holds just before and after an event, respectively.
+We introduce two further shorthands to state that a nondeterministic predicate holds just before (after) an event.